chesterwizzle/Haikuverse/README.md

 * **Resolving Release-Only Failures with ProGuard/R8:** After successfully publishing, the release version of the app exhibited the same silent audio bug, but for a different reason.
 The cause was identified as Android's release-build tool, **R8 (ProGuard)**, which performs aggressive **code shrinking** to reduce app size.
 R8 was incorrectly identifying essential native code within the `ExoPlayer` library (the engine behind `just_audio`) as "unused" and stripping it from the final build.
 The solution was to create a `proguard-rules.pro` file to provide the build tool with a "keep" list, explicitly instructing it to preserve all necessary classes for Flutter plugins, Firebase services, and the `ExoPlayer` library.
 This ensured that the optimized release build retained full functionality, resolving the final and most obscure hurdle to a successful production launch.

+* **End-to-End Purchase Validation with License Testing:** Integrating monetization required moving beyond emulators and debug builds to validate the entire transaction lifecycle in a production-like environment.
+This was achieved by setting up an **internal testing track** in the Google Play Console and configuring specific Google accounts as **license testers**.
+This sandbox environment allowed for comprehensive, end-to-end testing of the real purchase flow—from the user tapping "buy" in the Flutter UI to the `in_app_purchase` package communicating with the Play Store, and finally to our backend `validateAndroidPurchase` Cloud Function securely verifying the receipt with the Google Play Developer API and granting the entitlement in Firestore—all without incurring real financial charges.
+This step was essential for ensuring the entire monetization architecture was robust, secure, and reliable before launch.
 ---

 ## License